gambtho/learn-ctf/content/defense/Getting_Started.md

 After starting docker compose, you should be able to open a web browser and navigate to [http://localhost:5601](http://localhost:5601).
 If all goes well, you will be redirected to the Management area of the Kibana application.

 ![Kibana Image](/defense/navigate_to_kibana.png)

+Not that your environment is working, let's start [The First Scenario](/defense/scenario_01/)